What does a North American porcupine look like? Porcupine: photo of a porcupine from North America. Population status, threats and protection

 • South African porcupine ( Hystrix africaeaustralis)

-Africa's largest rodent.
-The length of mature individuals is 63-80.5 cm with a porcupine body weight of 10 to 24.1 kg, with females somewhat heavier than males.
-The tail of the porcupine grows up to 10.5-13 cm in length.
-A distinctive feature of the species is a white line running along the croup.
+most large rodent Africa.
+The length of mature individuals is 63-80.5 cm with a porcupine body weight of 10 to 24.1 kg, with females being slightly heavier than males.
+The porcupine's tail grows to a length of 10.5-13 cm.
+Distinctive feature species is a white line running along the croup.
 The body of the porcupine is covered with spines up to 50 cm long, defensive needles up to 30 cm long and flat bristly hairs.
 The tail is decorated with a bunch of modified, hollow inside needles.
-Females breed once a year, bringing from 1 to 3 cubs weighing from 300 to 440 g.
-Representatives of the species are vegetarians who consume exclusively plant foods: leaves, shoots, plant rhizomes, bulbs, fallen fruits, occasionally tree bark.
-In the wild, porcupines live for about 10 years, in captivity 2 times longer.
-The South African porcupine lives in South Africa, including Botswana, Zimbabwe, Zambia, Tanzania, Uganda, Rwanda, Congo, Kenya and many other countries.
-The porcupine lives on all plant landscapes, with the exception of forests, and rises to the mountains no higher than 2 thousand meters above sea level.
+Females breed once a year, bearing from 1 to 3 cubs weighing from 300 to 440 g.
+Representatives of the species are vegetarians who consume exclusively plant foods: leaves, shoots, plant rhizomes, bulbs, fallen fruits, and occasionally tree bark.
+IN wildlife Porcupines live about 10 years, in captivity 2 times longer.
+The South African porcupine lives in the territory South Africa, including Botswana, Zimbabwe, Zambia, Tanzania, Uganda, Rwanda, Congo, Kenya and many other countries.
+Porcupine lives on everyone plant landscapes, with the exception of forest areas, and rises into the mountains no higher than 2 thousand meters above sea level.

-• crested porcupine, he is crested porcupine ( Hystrix cristata)
+• Crested porcupine, aka crested porcupine ( Hystrix cristata)

-a large rodent second in size only to the South American capybara and beaver.
-The name of the species comes from the hard crest that adorns the head of the animal.
-The crested porcupine is the most common member of the family, which is why it is often referred to simply as the porcupine.
-The length of adults, excluding the tail, can reach 90 cm, the tail grows up to 10-15 cm.
-Well-fed porcupine males can weigh up to 27 kg, but on average, the weight of rodents does not exceed 8-12 kg.
-The stocky body of the porcupine is densely dotted with short and long quills, with alternating black-brown and white colors.
-The longest needles are relatively thin and grow up to 40 cm, short needles are about 15-30 cm long, but reach a diameter of 4.5-5 mm.
-Between long sharp needles, which often fall out, there are stiff bristle-like hairs.
-In the middle of the back, the quills of the porcupine are the sharpest and longest, on the sides, shoulders and sacrum the quills are short and blunt.
-The northern part of the population breeds in early spring, and females bring 2-3, and sometimes 5 cubs once a year.
-Representatives of the species living in the south mate year-round, and females bring offspring two to three times a year.
+a large rodent, second in size only to the South American capybara and beaver.
+The name of the species comes from the hard crest adorning the animal’s head.
+The crested porcupine is the most common member of the family, so it is often called simply the porcupine.
+The length of adult individuals excluding the tail can reach 90 cm, the tail grows up to 10-15 cm.
+Well-fed male porcupines can weigh up to 27 kg, but on average the weight of rodents does not exceed 8-12 kg.
+The stocky body of the porcupine is densely studded with short and long quills, alternating black-brown and white flowers.
+The longest needles are relatively thin and grow up to 40 cm, the short needles are about 15-30 cm long, but reach a diameter of 4.5-5 mm.
+Between the long, sharp needles, which often fall out, there are hard, bristle-like hairs.
+In the middle of the back, the porcupine's quills are the sharpest and longest; on the sides, shoulders and sacrum the quills are short and blunt.
+Northern part The population breeds in early spring, and females bring 2-3, and sometimes 5 cubs once a year.
+Representatives of the species living in the south mate all year round, and females bear offspring two to three times a year.
 Crested porcupines are predominantly herbivorous rodents; in the warm season they feed on the green mass of plants.
-During the ripening of the crop, cucumbers, pumpkins, melons, watermelons, grapes and alfalfa are added to the diet.
-In winter, tree bark is eaten; porcupines rarely eat insects.
-Animals live in mountainous regions and foothills, on cultivated soils, sometimes they are found on desert sandy landscapes.
-Representatives of the species are widely distributed throughout almost the entire Middle East, including Iran and Iraq and further east, up to South China.
-They are found throughout India, live in Sri Lanka and in some countries of Southeast Asia.
-Also, crested porcupines live in some places in the southern and western parts of the Arabian Peninsula.
-In addition, the range of the species captures mainland Italy and the island of Sicily.
+During the ripening of the crop, cucumbers, pumpkin, melons, watermelons, grapes and alfalfa are added to the diet.
+In winter, tree bark is used as food; porcupines rarely eat insects.
+Animals live in mountainous areas and foothills, on cultivated soils, and are sometimes found on desert sandy landscapes.
+Representatives of the species are widespread throughout almost the entire Middle East, including Iran and Iraq and further east, all the way to Southern China.
+They are found throughout India, living in Sri Lanka and some countries in Southeast Asia.
+Crested porcupines also live here and there in the southern and western parts of the Arabian Peninsula.
+In addition, the species’ range covers mainland Italy and the island of Sicily.

 • Indian porcupine ( Hystrix indica)

-a rather large species of porcupines with a body weight of about 15-18 kg and a length of up to 90 cm.
+enough close-up view porcupines with a body weight of about 15-18 kg and a length of up to 90 cm.
 In the Indian porcupine, like in most species, the quills are colored with black and white belts, which gives the impression of a variegated white-black-brown color.
-The belly and head are painted black-brown.
-The diet of rodents consists of various plant foods, with particular preference for succulent bulbs and plant rhizomes.
+The belly and head are colored black-brown.
+The diet of rodents consists of various plant food, special preference is given to succulent bulbs and rhizomes of plants.
 Females breed 1-2 times a year, and the brood consists of 1-4 cubs.
-Indian porcupines are picky in terms of habitat and are found in forests, savannahs, deserts and mountain landscapes at an altitude of up to 3.9 km above sea level.
-Despite the specific name, the range of the species covers not only India, but also almost the entire southern territory of Asia - from the eastern part of Transcaucasia to Kazakhstan, Central and Southeast Asia.
+Indian porcupines are not picky in terms of habitat and are found in forests, savannas, deserts and mountainous landscapes at altitudes of up to 3.9 km above sea level.
+Despite the specific name, the species' range covers not only India, but also almost the entire southern territory of Asia - from the eastern part of Transcaucasia to Kazakhstan, Central and Southeast Asia.

-endemic to the island of Borneo, armed with especially strong and hard needles.
-These rodents outwardly very much resemble a closely related species - the Sumatran porcupine living on the island of Sumatra, but differ in larger sizes and thicker needles.
-The hard-spined porcupine lives in forests, mountainous landscapes up to 1.2 km above sea level, on cultivated lands and even in cities.
-The porcupine feeds on plants and also eats fallen fruit.
+endemic to the island of Borneo, armed with especially strong and tough needles.
+These rodents are very similar in appearance to a closely related species, the Sumatran porcupine, living on the island of Sumatra, but they are larger in size and have thicker quills.
+The rough-spined porcupine lives in forests, mountainous landscapes up to 1.2 km above sea level, on cultivated lands and even in cities.
+The porcupine feeds on plants and also eats fallen fruits.

 • Sumatran porcupine ( Hystrix sumatrae)

 lives only on the island of Sumatra.
-Initially, it was part of the species of hard-spined porcupines, but later it was separated into an independent species due to the smaller size of the body and thinner quills.
-Adult individuals grow up to 45-56 cm in length and have a weight of 3.8 to 5.4 kg, the tail length is from 2.5 to 19 cm.
-Sharp flat needles, ordinary hollow needles and numerous hard bristles grow on the body of rodents.
-The length of the setae and quills of the porcupine does not exceed 16 cm.
-The general color of the animal is brown, but about ½ of the quills and setae have white endings.
-The neck of rodents from the underside can be covered with white spots.
-The Sumatran porcupine feeds on various types of plants, prefers to settle in forests and rocky landscapes, and sometimes rises to mountains no higher than 300 m above sea level.
+Initially, it was part of the species of rigid-spined porcupines, but was later separated into an independent species due to its smaller body size and thinner quills.
+Adults grow to 45-56 cm in length and weigh from 3.8 to 5.4 kg, the tail length ranges from 2.5 to 19 cm.
+Sharp flat spines, ordinary hollow spines and numerous stiff bristles grow on the body of rodents.
+The length of the porcupine's bristles and quills does not exceed 16 cm.
+The general color of the animal is brown, but approximately ½ of the quills and bristles have white ends.
+The underside of the neck of rodents may be covered with white spots.
+Sumatran porcupine feeding various types plants, prefers to settle in forests and rocky landscapes, sometimes climbing mountains no higher than 300 m above sea level.

-Its needles are of medium length, and most of them are concentrated in the back of the body.
-The back of the animal is colored brown, the belly is whitish.
-The length of the body of adults reaches 35-48 cm, and the weight of the porcupine is from 1.5 to 2.25 kg.
-These porcupines have a long, scaly, brown colored tail that grows from 17.5 to 23 cm in length and is easily detached, so many adults, especially females, are often tailless.
+His needles middle length, and most of them are concentrated in the back of the body.
+The back of the animal is brown, the belly is whitish.
+The body length of adult individuals reaches 35-48 cm, and the weight of the porcupine ranges from 1.5 to 2.25 kg.
+These porcupines have a long, scaly tail.
+Brown, growing from 17.5 to 23 cm in length and easily detached, so many adults, especially females, are often tailless.
 Long-tailed porcupines climb bushes and trees well.
-The diet of rodents is predominantly plant food, animals give special preference to various fruits and seeds, young bamboo shoots, they are also very fond of, and they rarely use invertebrates.
-Long-tailed porcupines live on the islands of Borneo and Sumatra, settle in forests and on agricultural land.
+The diet of rodents consists mainly of plant foods; animals give particular preference to various fruits and seeds, young bamboo shoots, they are also very fond of bamboo, and invertebrates are consumed extremely rarely.
+Long-tailed porcupines live on the islands of Borneo and Sumatra, settling in forests and farmland.

 • African brush-tailed porcupine ( Atherurus africanus)

 a fairly common species of large rodents belonging to the genus of brush-tailed porcupines (Atherurus).
 The size of adult porcupines varies from 40 to 60 cm, and the length of their tail is not inferior to long-tailed porcupines and is about 15-25 cm.
-The skin of animals is covered with thin spines, among which are long and thick needles.
-These porcupines got their species name due to a special brush at the tip of the tail, which consists of thick hairs and is a kind of whitish or light brown brush.
-In the middle, the tail is bare, scaly, at the base it is dotted with needles.
+The skin of animals is covered with thin spines, among which there are long and thick quills.
+These porcupines received their specific name due to a special brush at the tip of the tail, which consists of thick hairs and is a kind of whitish or light brown brush.
+In the middle the tail is bare, scaly, and studded with needles at the base.
 The African brush-tailed porcupine lives in forests near rivers and lakes, can swim well and feeds on various vegetation, roots, tubers, and insects.
-The range of the species extends across Central Africa south of Senegal, passes through the countries of the Gulf of Guinea (Nigeria, Ghana, Gabon) to the mouth of the Congo River, and also covers the islands of Fernando Po.
+The species range extends across Central Africa south of Senegal, passes through the countries of the Gulf of Guinea (Nigeria, Ghana, Gabon) to the mouth of the Congo River, and also covers the Fernando Po Islands.

 Family - American